 HOW IT WORKS

 Our trainer travels throughout the Hudson Valley regularly and visits farms in NY and CT for consultations, lessons, training, and clinics.
-Fees vary depending on location and sessions are subject the availability of the trainer.
+Travel lessons are subject to the availability of the trainer.

-Lesson board can be arranged at our home farm in Poughquag, NY.
-We provide a highly immersive educational atmosphere for horses and their human partners.
-Our facility is designed to promote wellness and enhance the horse-human relationship.
-Clients can choose one of three concentrations: liberty work, multidisciplinary horsemanship, or classical dressage ... all concentrations are relationship-based and the horse's well-being always comes first.
+Lesson/training board can be arranged at our home farm in Poughquag, NY.
+We provide a highly immersive educational atmosphere for horses and their people.
+Our facility is designed to develop and enhance the horse/human relationship.

 Rates start at $1575 per month